solar energy

 By Nathan Fabrick

-is poised to become an important part of America’s new supply as the country is preparing to transition from fossil fuels to renewable within the next few decades.
+is poised to become an important part of America’s new energy supply as the country is preparing to transition from fossil fuels to renewable energy within the next few decades.
 President Biden wants the to achieve a 50-52 percent reduction from 2005 levels in economy-wide net greenhouse gas pollution in 2030.
-Within the mix of renewable energies that will help achieve this transition, is poised to play an important role.
+Within the mix of renewable energies that will help achieve this transition, energy is poised to play an important role.

 While one would expect farmers and other landowners to embrace farms as a welcome source of (additional) income, there is often reluctance on their part to consider opportunities offered by developers and the reason for their reticence are a series of popular beliefs about farms that bear little resemblance to the actual reality of farm investment projects.